C. A. Hornabrook: Background

-The widower John Mitcham Hornabrook of Egloskerry, Cornwall, with his children Ann Greenfield Hornabrook and Charles Atkins Hornabrook arrived in South Australia in December 1838 aboard Glenalvon.
+The widower, John Mitcham Hornabrook of Egloskerry, Cornwall, England, with his children Ann Greenfield Hornabrook and Charles Atkins Hornabrook arrived in South Australia in December 1838 aboard Glenalvon.

-In December 1849 John Hornabrook applied for the publican's licence for the York Hotel, a modest family hotel at the south-east corner of Rundle and Pulteney streets, previously held by its founder Jane Bathgate (died June 1869).
-He was successful, but only on the casting vote of the chairman.
+In December 1849, John Hornabrook applied for the publican's licence for the York Hotel, a modest family hotel at the south-east corner of Rundle and Pulteney streets, previously held by its founder, Jane Bathgate (died June 1869).
+He was successful but only on the casting vote of a chairman.

-In 1854 the licence was transferred to John Bray, previously landlord of the "Grace Darling" and "Glenelg Hotel", and most likely John Hornabrook's brother-in-law.
+In 1854 the licence was transferred to John Bray, previously landlord of the "Grace Darling" and "Glenelg Hotel", and brother-in-law of John Hornabrook's brother-in-law.

-John Hornabrook married Sarah née Shephard, whose sister Anna Shephard (died 18 July 1876) married one John Bray, date and location as yet unknown and died before her.
+John Hornabrook married Sarah née Shephard, whose sister, Anna Shephard (died 18 July 1876), married one John Bray, date and location as yet unknown and died before her.
 There are three John Brays known in South Australia at the time, one being John Cox Bray, another a miner in Moonta.
 The third John Bray (c.
 1812 – 1 March 1868), who arrived aboard Hartley in October 1837 and died at residence, Pulteney Street is a likely candidate.

 The fact of his daughter Alice marrying someone of a similar name may be entirely coincidental.
 Bray was not an uncommon surname in 1850s South Australia.